What Toy Manufacturers Need to Know About the Digital Product Passport

 - Details of the DPP service provider hosting the backup copy of the DPP

 - Sustainability information and Ecodesign parameters: As commented, it is expected that sustainability-related obligations are increased in the near future.
-Even if the current Toy safety regulation proposal does not specifically include sustainability-related information inside the toys DPP, it is expected that the ESPR might include toys within its scope in the medium term.
+Even if the Toy Safety Regulation does not specifically include sustainability-related information inside the toys DPP, it is expected that the ESPR might include toys within its scope in the medium term.
 This would imply incorporating more detailed information in the toys DPP regarding environmental sustainability.
 This might involve including information such as:

 This information must be kept up-to-date and accessible throughout the toy’s lifecycle.